Roof Replacement Companies in fort worth, TX

 - How important is being environmentally friendly to you?
-Do you want a roof that utilizes recycled materials (like rubber) or that can be applied over an existing roof (like metal) to minimize the amount of waste you are sending to local landfills?
+Do you want a roof that utilizes recycled materials (like a rubber roof) or that can be applied over an existing roof (like metal roofing) to minimize the amount of waste you are sending to local landfills?

 - How long do you plan to be in your home?
 Do you want your roof to last the lifetime of your home?
 Additionally, how much maintenance are you willing to put in/pay for to preserve the life of your roof?

 Residents of Fort Worth can expect at least 229 sunny days a year.
 July is the hottest month, with temperatures averaging around 96 degrees fahrenheit.
 Winters can be quite cool, with an average temperature of 32 degrees fahrenheit in January.
 Snowfall is nominal–Fort Worth averages an inch of snow a year, but spring and summer storms bring about 33 inches of rain per year.
 When it comes to selecting a roofing system for your home, you’ll want to make sure that you select a roof that can stand up to the intense year-round UV rays, resist cracking in the winter, and provide the thermal insulation to keep your home cool in the summer and warm in the winter without making your HVAC system work double time.